lauren-west/cs124/docs/design.md

 - User C requested for left alignment of our "Filter" and "Delete Completed" sections.

 For our Lab5 user-testing we received the following feedback:
-- User D requested for less clutter in the log in screen - simply seperating our log in sections and sign up sections would do much to facilitate easy access to our app.
+- User D requested for less clutter in the log in screen - simply separating our log in sections and sign up sections would do much to facilitate easy access to our app.
 - User E wanted an option to use Google to log in in order to make the process faster.
 - User A wanted an indicator for sharead lists.